mondo-mob/gae-js/packages/gae-js-google-auth/README.md

 **Note:** The `email` property also supports an array of values if your endpoints should be _one of_ a set of allowed emails.

 If you care about the `audience` property you can also specify this property as a single value or an array.

+By default, this middleware will be disabled if run in an environment outside of GCP (local testing, for example).
+If you would like to override this behaviour, you can set `disableForNonGcpEnvironment` to `false`.